ros2/design/articles/per_package_documentation.md

 The goal of this design is to standardize a documentation process for ROS 2 packages to encourage maintainers to robustly document their packages.
 The results will be presented in a consistent way alongside the general ROS 2 documentation, making the documentation as a whole discoverable and consistent.

-In general, our vision for the system is:
+In general, the vision for the system is:

-- Package maintainers document their packages in their repositories following some guidelines or templates we recommend
+- Package maintainers document their packages in their repositories following some recommended guidelines or templates
 - Package documentation (API documentation, other package related content) from the repositories is built on the ROS 2 infrastructure and deployed to the ROS 2 documentation site in an automatic process maintainers can opt in to by adding a `doc` block to the `distribution.yaml`
   - See [REP 141](https://www.ros.org/reps/rep-0141.html) for more context.
-- Package documentation is indexed alongside ROS 2's generic content on our docs site
+- Package documentation is indexed alongside ROS 2's generic content on the docs site

 ## Context

-The per-package documentation plan is an extension of the general ROS 2 documentation project.
-That project, in the implementation phase now, includes some keys points that affect the context of the per-package documentation.
+The per-package documentation plan is an extension of the general ROS 2 documentation project, which introduced some requirements that affect the context of the per-package documentation:

 - All documentation will be hosted on `docs.ros.org`
 - All documentation will be versioned by ROS 2 distribution names